blekinge/k8s-setup-journey/DNS.md

 Then we must reconfigure CoreDNS to use the `k8s_external` plugin.
-In fact, all we need to do is add the line `k8s_external k8s.askov.net` to the config map `coredns` (TODO this change might be lost on restart?)
+In fact, all we need to do is add the line `k8s_external k8s.askov.net` to the config map `coredns`

+*this change WILL be lost on restart*

 The full configmap will then be
 ```yaml